Corteva (NYSE:CTVA) Issues FY 2021 Earnings Guidance

 Corteva (NYSE:CTVA) updated its FY 2021 earnings guidance on Tuesday.
-The company provided earnings per share guidance of 1.850-1.950 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $1.920.
+The company provided EPS guidance of 1.850-1.950 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.920.
 The company issued revenue guidance of $14.60 billion-$14.80 billion, compared to the consensus revenue estimate of $14.67 billion.

-Corteva (NYSE:CTVA) last released its quarterly earnings data on Monday, May 3rd.
-The company reported $0.79 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $0.65 by $0.14.
-Corteva had a net margin of 4.42% and a return on equity of 4.70%.
-The firm had revenue of $4.20 billion during the quarter, compared to analysts’ expectations of $3.86 billion.
-During the same period last year, the business earned $0.59 earnings per share.
-Corteva’s revenue was up 6.2% compared to the same quarter last year.
-Research analysts anticipate that Corteva will post 1.4 earnings per share for the current fiscal year.
+A number of research firms have recently weighed in on CTVA.
+JPMorgan Chase & Co. raised Corteva from a neutral rating to an overweight rating and upped their price objective for the stock from $32.00 to $51.00 in a research note on Friday, February 5th.
+Monness Crespi & Hardt upped their price objective on Corteva from $24.00 to $32.00 and gave the stock a sell rating in a research note on Friday, February 5th.
+Zacks Investment Research lowered Corteva from a buy rating to a hold rating in a research note on Tuesday, May 11th.
+Credit Suisse Group upped their price objective on Corteva from $39.00 to $42.00 and gave the stock a neutral rating in a research note on Friday, February 5th.
+Finally, KeyCorp upped their price objective on Corteva from $51.00 to $53.00 and gave the stock an overweight rating in a research note on Monday, April 19th.
+Four investment analysts have rated the stock with a sell rating, six have assigned a hold rating and ten have assigned a buy rating to the stock.
+The company currently has an average rating of Hold and an average target price of $47.07.

-Several equities analysts have recently commented on CTVA shares.
-Credit Suisse Group upped their price target on Corteva from $39.00 to $42.00 and gave the company a neutral rating in a research note on Friday, February 5th.
-Royal Bank of Canada increased their target price on shares of Corteva from $45.00 to $52.00 and gave the stock an outperform rating in a research note on Friday, February 5th.
-KeyCorp lifted their price target on shares of Corteva from $51.00 to $53.00 and gave the company an overweight rating in a research report on Monday, April 19th.
-Zacks Investment Research lowered shares of Corteva from a buy rating to a hold rating in a report on Tuesday, May 11th.
-Finally, UBS Group boosted their target price on Corteva from $44.00 to $48.00 and gave the company a buy rating in a research report on Thursday, February 4th.
-Four research analysts have rated the stock with a sell rating, six have issued a hold rating and ten have issued a buy rating to the company’s stock.
-The stock currently has a consensus rating of Hold and an average price target of $47.07.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, June 15th.
+Investors of record on Friday, May 14th will be paid a $0.13 dividend.
+The ex-dividend date of this dividend is Thursday, May 13th.
+This represents a $0.52 annualized dividend and a yield of 1.15%.
+Corteva’s dividend payout ratio (DPR) is currently 34.67%.

-In related news, insider Brian Titus sold 29,937 shares of the business’s stock in a transaction that occurred on Friday, May 7th.
+In other news, insider Brian Titus sold 29,937 shares of the stock in a transaction on Friday, May 7th.
 The stock was sold at an average price of $49.04, for a total transaction of $1,468,110.48.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, SVP Samuel R. Eathington purchased 3,290 shares of the stock in a transaction that occurred on Thursday, May 13th.
-The stock was acquired at an average cost of $45.57 per share, with a total value of $149,925.30.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
+Also, EVP Rajan Gajaria acquired 2,600 shares of the firm’s stock in a transaction dated Monday, May 10th.
+The shares were acquired at an average price of $49.67 per share, with a total value of $129,142.00.
 The disclosure for this purchase can be found here.
-Insiders own 0.22% of the company’s stock.
+0.19% of the stock is owned by corporate insiders.

 Corteva Company Profile